Atrial Fibrillation Ablation

 You may have a small bruise from the catheter insertion.
 If the insertion site starts

-to bleed, press down on it and call your doctor.
+to bleed, press down on it and call your provider.

-Call your doctor if your leg is numb or if your puncture site swells.
-Also call your
+Call your provider if your leg is numb or if your puncture site swells.
+Also call

-doctor if you have fever, vision changes, confusion, chest pain, an irregular heartbeat,
+your provider if you have fever, vision changes, confusion, chest pain, an irregular

-After you leave the hospital, it is important to follow all the instructions your
+After you leave the hospital, it's important to follow all the instructions your provider

 Before you agree to the test or the procedure make sure you know: